svstoll/cscc-recommender/README.md

 ### KaVE Interaction Dataset Results
 The following results are based on the complete KaVE interaction dataset (18.01.2018).
 We only considered method completion events that have actually been applied and used all data from the KaVE static repository dataset to generate the underlying index.

-Recommendations requested: 4324
+Recommendations requested: 4324<br/>
-Recommendations made: 1502
+Recommendations made: 1502<br/>
 Average recommendation time (ms): 18.74

-Overall recall: 0.347
+Overall recall: 0.347<br/>
-Top-1 precision: 0.174
+Top-1 precision: 0.174<br/>
-Top-3 precision: 0.346
+Top-3 precision: 0.346<br/>
-Top-10 precision: 0.455
+Top-10 precision: 0.455<br/>

-Recommendations requested within extension methods: 209 Recommendations made within extension methods: 98 Overall recall within extension methods: 0.469
+Recommendations requested within extension methods: 209<br/>
+Recommendations made within extension methods: 98<br/>
+Overall recall within extension methods: 0.469<br/>
 Top-3 precision within extension methods: 0.5

-Recommendations requested NONE within extension methods: 4115 Recommendations made within NONE extension methods: 1404 Overall recall within NONE extension methods: 0.341 Top-3 precision within NONE extension methods: 0.335
+Recommendations requested NONE within extension methods: 4115<br/>
+Recommendations made within NONE extension methods: 1404<br/>
+Overall recall within NONE extension methods: 0.341<br/>
+Top-3 precision within NONE extension methods: 0.335

 ### Notes
 We calculated recall, precision and F-measure the same way as in the evaluation of the original paper see (p.
 75).
 Therefore recall will be the same for for top-1, top-3 and top-10 recommendations (see also table 1, p.
 76).

+## Future Improvement
+Currently, the recommender can only recommend method calls (including constructors).
+As an improvement, the recommender could be extended to allow recommendations for properties, fields, etc.